Ayomide57/provenance-market-place/README.md

 - **Name:** Provenance Marketplace
 - **Title:** Provenance Marketplace
 - **Version:** 0.0.1
-- **Summary:** Provenance is a decentralized, on-chain platform that revolutionizes asset trading by providing open access, transparency, and security.
+- **Summary:** Provenance marketplace is a decentralized, on-chain platform that revolutionizes asset trading by providing open access, transparency, and security.
 Our marketplace enables users to discover, evaluate, and bid on assets—all with complete, verified information on the blockchain.

 ## Author Information